-- All award structures shall refer the recommendation back when they do not agree with the recommendation to endeavour to sort out the differences if they are process related. - □ Should the award structures other than the Accounting Officer not agree with the recommendations made by the Bid Evaluation Committee, only the Accounting Officer may make the final award. - □ A quorum for the meeting shall be 50% plus 1 of the members appointed. - The Bid Adjudication Committee should preferable consist of senior officials of the department. - When possible, the chairperson of the Bid Adjudication Committee should be the CFO. - The term of office of Committee members is two (2) years, effective from the date of appointment by the Accounting Officer. - A Representative from the Provincial Treasury SCM unit can be invited to attend the proceedings on an observer status.
+- The Bid Adjudication Committee should preferable consist of senior officials of the department. - When possible, the chairperson of the Bid Adjudication Committee should be the CFO. - □ The term of office of Committee members is two (2) years, effective from the date of appointment by the Accounting Officer.